D3Ext/WEF/README.md

 wef --interface wlan0
 ```

-Once the application is working, type 'help' to view more functions and useful info.
+Once the application is running, type `help` to view more functions and useful info.

 If you don't want to scan APs with every attack you can do something like this: